-If the request Channel field contains the value SMB2 CHANNEL NONE, then:
+If the request Channel field contains the value SMB2_CHANNEL_NONE, then:

 - DataOffset MUST be set to the offset into the response, in bytes, from the beginning of the SMB2 header where the data is located. - If the number of bytes returned from the underlying object store is more than the Length field in the request, DataLength MUST be set to the Length field of the request.
-Otherwise, DataLength MUST be set to the number of bytes returned from the underlying object store.

-- The data MUST be copied into the response. - DataRemaining MUST be set to zero.
+Otherwise, DataLength MUST be set to the number of bytes returned from the underlying object store. - The data MUST be copied into the response. - DataRemaining MUST be set to zero.

-If IsCompressionSupported is TRUE, Connection.CompressionIds is not empty, underlying Connection is not RDMA, and Flags field in the request includes SMB2_READFLAG_REQUEST_COMPRESSED, Request.CompressReply MUST be set to TRUE.
+If IsCompressionSupported is TRUE, Connection.CompressionIds is not empty, underlying Connection is not RDMA, and Flags field in the request includes SMB2 READFLAG REQUEST COMPRESSED, Request.CompressReply MUST be set to TRUE.

-If the request Channel field contains the value SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_RDMA_V1_INVALIDATE, the server MUST do the following:
+If the request Channel field contains the value SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_RDMA_V1 INVALIDATE, the server MUST do the following:

 - If Connection.Dialect is "3.1.1" and Connection.RDMATransformIds is not empty, the server MUST do the following: - Construct SMB2_RDMA_TRANSFORM structure by setting Channel to SMB2_CHANNEL_NONE, TransformCount to 1, and RdmaDescriptorOffset and RdmaDescriptorLength to zero. - If Request.IsEncrypted is TRUE and Connection.RDMATransformIds includes SMB2_RDMA_TRANSFORM_ENCRYPTION, the server MUST construct an SMB2_RDMA_CRYPTO_TRANSFORM structure with the following values: - Set TransformType to SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION. - If Connection.CipherID is AES-128-CCM or AES-256-CCM, Nonce MUST be set to an 11-byte implementation-specific value.
-If Connection.CipherID is AES-128-GCM or AES-256-GCM, Nonce MUST be set to a 12-byte implementation-specific value. - Set Signature to a value generated using the algorithm specified in Connection.CipherID with the following inputs: - Nonce. - Read data to be signed. - Session.EncryptionKey, as the key for signing. - Otherwise, if SMB2_FLAGS_SIGNED bit is set in the Flags field of the SMB2 header and Connection.RDMATransformIds includes SMB2_RDMA_TRANSFORM_SIGNING, the server MUST construct an SMB2_RDMA_CRYPTO_TRANSFORM structure with the following values: - Set TransformType to SMB2 RDMA TRANSFORM TYPE SIGNING. - If Connection.SigningAlgorithmId is AES-GMAC, Nonce MUST be set to 12-byte implementation-specific value.
-Otherwise, Nonce MUST be set to empty. - Set Signature as specified in section 3.1.4.1. - Set SignatureLength to the length of the Signature field. - Set NonceLength to the length of the Nonce field. - Buffer field of the response MUST be set to the constructed SMB2_RDMA_TRANSFORM structure, followed by the constructed SMB2_RDMA_CRYPTO_TRANSFORM structure. - DataLength field of the response MUST be set to the sum of the sizes of SMB2_RDMA_TRANSFORM and SMB2_RDMA_CRYPTO_TRANSFORM structures. - SMB2_READFLAG_RESPONSE_RDMA_TRANSFORM bit in the Flags field of the response MUST be set.

-- If TransformType in SMB2_RDMA_CRYPTO_TRANSFORM structure is SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION, the read data MUST be encrypted using Session.EncryptionKey with the algorithm specified in Connection.CipherId. - Otherwise, DataLength MUST be set to zero. - The DataOffset field MUST be set to the offset into the response, in bytes, from the beginning of the SMB2 header to the Buffer field. - If the number of bytes returned from the underlying object store is more than the Length field in the request, DataRemaining MUST be set to the Length field of the request.
+If Connection.CipherID is AES-128-GCM or AES-256-GCM, Nonce MUST be set to a 12-byte implementation-specific value. - Set Signature to a value generated using the algorithm specified in Connection.CipherID with the following inputs: - Nonce.

+- Read data to be signed. - Session.EncryptionKey, as the key for signing. - Otherwise, if SMB2_FLAGS_SIGNED bit is set in the Flags field of the SMB2 header and Connection.RDMATransformIds includes SMB2_RDMA_TRANSFORM_SIGNING, the server MUST construct an SMB2_RDMA_CRYPTO_TRANSFORM structure with the following values: - Set TransformType to SMB2 RDMA TRANSFORM TYPE SIGNING. - Set Signature to a value generated using the algorithm specified in Connection.SigningAlgorithmId, as specified in section 3.1.4.1.
+If Connection.SigningAlgorithmId is AES-GMAC, Nonce set to 12-byte implementation specific value MUST be used for Signature generation.
+Otherwise, Nonce MUST be set to empty. - Set SignatureLength to the length of the Signature field. - Set NonceLength to the length of the Nonce field. - Buffer field of the response MUST be set to the constructed SMB2_RDMA_TRANSFORM structure, followed by the constructed SMB2_RDMA_CRYPTO_TRANSFORM structure. - DataLength field of the response MUST be set to the sum of the sizes of SMB2_RDMA_TRANSFORM and SMB2_RDMA_CRYPTO_TRANSFORM structures. - SMB2_READFLAG_RESPONSE_RDMA_TRANSFORM bit in the Flags field of the response MUST be set. - If TransformType in SMB2_RDMA_CRYPTO_TRANSFORM structure is SMB2_RDMA_TRANSFORM_TYPE_ENCRYPTION, the read data MUST be encrypted using Session.EncryptionKey with the algorithm specified in Connection.CipherId. - Otherwise, DataLength MUST be set to zero. - The DataOffset field MUST be set to the offset into the response, in bytes, from the beginning of the SMB2 header to the Buffer field. - If the number of bytes returned from the underlying object store is more than the Length field in the request, DataRemaining MUST be set to the Length field of the request.
 Otherwise, DataRemaining MUST be set to the number of bytes returned from the underlying object store. - The data MUST NOT be copied into the response. - The data MUST be sent via the processing specified in [MS-SMBD] section 3.1.4.5, providing the Connection, the data, and the array of SMB_DIRECT_BUFFER_DESCRIPTOR_V1 structures passed in the request at offset ReadChannelInfoOffset and of length ReadChannelInfoLength fields.